September 25, 2025

 ...Readers report that this book as changed both the way they look a data and the very form of their monthly reports.
 It has turned arguments about the numbers into a common understanding of what needs to be done about them.
 These techniques and benefits have been thoroughly proven in a wide variety of settings.
 Read this book and use the techniques to gain the benefits for your company."

-If nothing else check out the mind-bending examples of how well-meaning managers inadvertently manipulated their actions to satisfy metrics, usually to show progress or improvement, much to the detriment of their businesses.
+If nothing else check out the mind-bending examples of how well-meaning managers inadvertently manipulated their actions to satisfy metrics, usually to show progress or improvement, much to the inadvertent detriment of their businesses.

 I'll take the OVER if we're betting: